Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 - Realize that whitening clothes with bleach and harsh detergents makes the fibers break down faster so clothes do not last as long

 - Whites can be very clean and still look dingy.
 Staying clean during grid down is more important than keeping up appearances.

 When Matt and I were building our house things could get a bit strange.
 We poured all the concrete using a mixer we bought from Northern Tool.
 Well the washing machine at my dad’s house down the road was broken and located a good ways from our place so we improvised.

 The large tub on the concrete mixer would hold a lot of clothes.
 If you turned it sideways, it would really wash hard!
 My delicate and soak cycle was when I had the tub in the upright position.
 This mixer ran on 110 volt power.

 The biggest problem I had was that the steel arms on the inside could tear sheets or more delicate items.
 I could have put some silicone caulk on them or similar if I had been forced to use this method for more than month.

 I thought it was pretty neat at the time.
 I could sit in our old 1987 Ford F250 and listen to the radio and we had wireless internet.
 Sometimes you have to do what you have to do and make the most of it.
 This experience has made me consider other non traditional options.

 You can get concrete and mortar mixing attachments for drills that have a standard ½ inch drive.
 Those with a solar array and inverter could keep drill batteries charged and use this attachment to agitate clothes.

 There are times when I would have utilized this tool for sure if I had thought about it.
-At $15 for the attachment it is a laundry tool suitable for a tight budget!
+At the price for the attachment it is a laundry tool suitable for a tight budget!

 Just use this and a bucket or tub and you have an agitator that is capable of some high speeds!
 You might have to be very careful with this method with delicates.